 - Add the cornstarch slurry, mix, and remove from heat after 8 minutes.

 - CHICKEN TERIYAKI: Preheat your air fryer to 375 degrees – set the timer for 15 minutes.

 - While the sauce is simmering, brush some avocado oil on your chicken and lightly salt and pepper your chicken.
 You could keep your chicken whole or cut it up into bite-size pieces.

 - Place the chicken on the rack or air fryer basket and air fry for 8 minutes until it develops a nice color.

-- Add ¼ cup of the sauce and flip the chicken thighs so all sides get a nice color.
+- Add ¼ cup of the teriyaki sauce and flip the chicken thighs so all sides get a nice color.
 Feel free to add more sauce if it needs it.
-You do not want a dry chicken.

 * you may use any sweetener you want.
 I have used honey, white sugar, maple syrup or monk fruit sugar.